SerdarSanri/linxfix/README.md

 LinxFix is a bundle that allows laravel users to specify link redirects.
 When you are creating a new website for a client, and they have various links that will no longer be used from their previous site, you can simply use LinxFix.

-LinxFix will use an array of links, to check against the current URL.
-If a it matches and of the 'from' values, it will redirect to the 'to' value with the specificed 'status', thus minimising the negative SEO effects of broken links.
+LinxFix will use an array of links to check against the current URL.
+If the current URL matches any of the 'from' values, it will redirect to the 'to' value with the specificed 'status', thus minimising the negative SEO effects of broken links.

-###Quickstart
+Note: LinxFix only overrides 404's, not regular links.

+###Download the Bundle

 * Clone LinxFix into *APPPATH/bundles/*

-  * ```git clone git://github.com/benjam-es/linxfix.git linxfix```
+  * ```git clone git://github.com/benjam-es/linxfix.git linxfix```*

+###Autoload the Bundle

 * Edit *APPPATH/application/bundles.php*